AndrewCLeonard/weather-dashboard/README.md

 ### High Priority

 -   I'm running code in browser, so I can't use dotenv package.
 How to hide my API Key in this case?
+-   use callback function [cited here](https://openweathermap.org/api/one-call-3#call) instead of traditional fetch request?
+- Why doesn't the span inside the `h2` work for inserting the icon?

 ### Medium Priority